 About the People Group

-The Fulani people are descended from nomadic herdsmen from North Africa or the Middle East who, centuries ago, moved south into many areas of West and Central Africa.
+The Fulani people descended from nomadic herders from North Africa or the Middle East who, centuries ago, moved south into many areas of West and Central Africa.
 Today, many Fulani practice a mix of farming and herding.
 Some have become wealthy in business and have achieved high political rank.

 The Fulani believe that it is a mark of weakness to be controlled by fear, so they seldom show fear in public.
 They also tend to hide their feelings.
 Only through songs do they express such things as love or the need for others.